LauraAceros/Frama-c-SamuelLaura/README.md

 ## Detailed Instructions for Running Your Solution

 To run the code, you must first have Frama-C installed.
-After doing this, run Frama-C from the console with the C code file using the command frama-c-gui-wp.
-This will open the Frama-C interface with the .c file ready for selection.
-## Instructions to Run

-1. Open Frama-C GUI or run via terminal.
-2. Use the following command:

-bash
-frama-c -wp -wp-rte prueba.c
+After doing this, use the following command to open **Frama-C GUI** and launch the verification: `frama-c-gui tarea.c -wp -wp-rte`

+- `-wp`: Activates the **Weakest Precondition** plugin, which verifies the logic of the code against the `requires` and `ensures`.
+- `-wp-rte`: Adds checks for **Runtime Errors**, like signed overflows.

+Once the GUI opens you’ll see **green checkmarks** if the verification succeeds and if any **assertions or postconditions** fail, it will be shown in red with diagnostic messages.

+Also, you can click each goal under the **WP Goals** panel to explore the results of each proof obligation.

 ---